Automatic Selective Door Operation

 Build ASDO using the following modules

 The ASDO system usually consists of two Central Processing Units (CPU), I/O modules, power supplies and a rack.
+Click on an image to explore related content.

 Modular Concept

 Below is an example of an ASDO system made up of a selection of common modules.
 The modules are the minimum required for ASDO, with additional modules available for expanded functionality.
 For example, HABD is often integrated within the same system.
+Hover over each area to view a brief description or click to access the full module page.

 CPU with Graphical Display Controller (CPG)